"Capital Account Liberalization and Wage Inequality"

 Research Archive Topic: Corporate Finance

 This paper analyzes the distributional consequences of capital account liberalization.
-Liberalization leads to an inflow of foreign capital.
-I argue that since capital is more substitutable for unskilled workers and more complementary to skilled workers, this inflow of capital increases the relative demand for skilled labor, leading to higher wage inequality.
-I conduct a two-fold empirical strategy.
-First, I exploit the variation in the timing of capital account reforms across 23 industrialized countries.
-I find strong evidence that capital market integration increases wage inequality.
-Next, in order to pin down the mechanism driving this effect, I use sectoral data and exploit the variation in external financial dependence and capital-skill complementarity across industries.
-I find that capital account liberalization increases wage inequality particularly in industries with both high financial needs and strong complementarity.
-Overall, the findings suggest that capital market liberalization is a relevant driving force behind wage inequality.
+Opening the capital account allows financially constrained firms to borrow capital from abroad.
+I argue that since capital is more substitutable for unskilled workers and more complementary to skilled workers, liberalization increases the relative demand for skilled labor, leading to higher wage inequality.
+Using aggregate data and exploiting the variation in the timing of capital account reforms across 23 industrialized countries, I find strong evidence that opening the capital account increases wage inequality.
+In order to identify the mechanism driving this effect, I use sectoral data and exploit the variation in external financial dependence and capital-skill complementarity across industries.
+My findings show that capital account liberalization increases wage inequality particularly in industries with both high financial needs and strong complementarity.
+Overall, the results suggest that liberalization is a relevant driving force behind wage inequality.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.